-Buck grunts and antler rattles work best during the rut.
+A buck grunt call or antler rattles work best during the rut.
 During the mating season, the bucks get angry and respond to other bucks in their territory.
-Aggressive buck grunts will bring in other bucks looking to battle it out, and rattling antlers bring in spectators who want to watch a fight.
+An aggressive buck grunt will bring in other bucks looking to battle it out, and rattling antlers bring in spectators who want to watch a fight.

 Doe calls can be effective throughout the season.
 Social calls can bring in other does, and the estrus bleat is tantalizing to the bucks pretty much year round.
 The estrus bleat works best in the rut, of course, but bucks like the sound of it anytime.

 Which type of deer call?

 There are four main types of deer calls, all of which mimic different whitetail deer sounds made in the wild.
 The best deer hunters make use of all four, but you have to do it strategically to avoid scaring the deer around you.

 Specifically, take note of which calls create which reactions and why.

 Buck grunt calls are probably the most useful and the most common deer calls, at least if you’re a trophy hunter.
 A buck grunt call is used to assert dominance, especially in the rut.
 If a buck hears another buck grunt call in his territory, he’ll come to investigate the intruder.